pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 ---

-Write a test which contrives some state of the world and then makes an assertion which we expect to be true given our state.
+Write a test which contrives some state of the world and then makes an assertion which we expect to be true given that state.
 Let's test drive an even number function:

 ```ruby